laurentopia/GPUAnimator/README.md

 # GPU Animator
-A forked expansion of [Mesh Animation](https://github.com/codewriter-packages/Mesh-Animation).
-Mesh Animation is lightweight library for rendering hundreds of meshes in one draw call with GPU instancing.
+A forked expansion of [Mesh Animation](https://github.com/codewriter-packages/Mesh-Animation) a lightweight library for rendering hundreds of meshes in one draw call with GPU instancing by [VladV](https://github.com/vanifatovvlad)

 [VladV](https://github.com/vanifatovvlad)'s work on Mesh Animation is a perfect lightweight implementation and pipeline for GPU/Shader animation.
 For my purposes I am expanding it and changing some approaches, so here it is.